Chairs of the Future

 ESL Future Tenses Board Game - Grammar and Speaking: Impromptu Speech, Communicative Practice - Group Work

-Here is a free future tenses board game to get your students talking about the future using the present continuous, be going to, will, won't and would like to.
-Students take turns rolling the dice and moving... read more
+Here is a free future forms board game to help students talk about the future using the present continuous, 'be going to', 'will', 'won't' and 'would like to'.
+Students take turns rolling the dice and moving...

-ESL Future Tenses Board Game - Grammar and Speaking: Impromptu Speech, Communicative Practice - Group Work Here is a free future tenses board game to get your students talking about the future using the present continuous, be going to, will, won't and would like to.
-Students take turns rolling the dice and moving their counter along the board.
-When a student lands on a square, they talk about the topic on the square for 30 seconds using the correct future form.
-If a student can't think of anything to say, makes a grammar mistake, or stops talking before the 30 seconds are up, they go back two spaces.
-The first student to reach the finish wins the game. show less
+ESL Future Tenses Board Game - Grammar and Speaking: Impromptu Speech, Communicative Practice - Group Work Here is a free future forms board game to help students talk about the future using the present continuous, 'be going to', 'will', 'won't' and 'would like to'.
+Students take turns rolling the dice and moving their counters along the board.
+When a student lands on a square, they talk about the topic on the square for 30 seconds using an appropriate future form.
+If a student can't think of anything to say, makes a grammar mistake, or stops talking before the 30 seconds are up, they go back two squares.
+The first student to reach the finish wins the game.

 Questions of the Future